Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

 Laurie Ahern.
-Psychiatric

-Survivor, living in USA.
+Psychiatric Survivor, living in USA.
 Associate Director of Disability

 Rights International (DRI).
-Co-founder and co-director of
+Co-founder and co-director of the

-Empowerment Center, Inc., a federally-funded recovery
+National Empowerment Center, Inc., a federally-funded recovery

 and technical assistance center.
-Former vice president of
+Former vice president of the

-Association of Rights, Protection and Advocacy (NARPA).
+National Association of Rights, Protection and Advocacy (NARPA).

 Recipient of the National Mental Health Association's Clifford

-Beers Award and the Bazelon Center for Mental Health Law's
+Beers Award and the Bazelon Center for Mental Health Law's Advocacy

-Advocacy Award.
-Co-author/investigator of the both MDRI-reports:
+Award.
+Co-author/investigator of the both MDRI-reports: Hidden

-and Rehabilitation Centers of Turkey (2005). |
+Centers of Turkey (2005). |

 |